 A USB 2.0 port (480 Mbs/s) is much slower than an advanced USB 3.2 port which can deliver up to 20 gigabytes per second.
 In most cases this means that you’ll have less latency using an interface with a version 3.0 USB-B compared to a version 2.0 USB-C interface.
 However, there are interfaces with a USB 2.0 port that outperform several USB 3.0 interfaces in terms of latency.

 When choosing a USB-C audio interface, you should focus on getting the basics right before nitpicking on extra features.
 Your most important criteria should be finding an interface with enough I/O channels to house all your synths/instruments/mics.
-As a general approach, try to find a unit with more input channels than you initially need so you’ll have room for future expansion.
+As a general approach, try to find a unit with more input channels than you initially need so you’ll have room for future expansion (two to four inputs is the minimum).
 That way you won’t have to buy a separate unit when you purchase additional gear.

 Sound quality is one of the most important aspects when choosing an audio interface.
 You want transparent preamps that can drive any input without generating noise.
 You should also look for powerful converters that can retain a lot of details whether from your PC audio stream or input channels.